dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-7.0.md

 Call credentials are the recommended way to configure a gRPC client to send an auth token to the server. gRPC clients support two new features to make call credentials easier to use:

-* Previously, a gRPC call only sent call credentials if the connection was secured with TLS.
+* Support for call credentials in a local development environment that doesn't have TLS configured: Previously, a gRPC call only sent call credentials if the connection was secured with TLS.
 A new setting on `GrpcChannelOptions`, called `UnsafeUseInsecureChannelCallCredentials`, allows this behavior to be customized.
-A scenario where this is useful is using call credentials in a local development that doesn't have TLS configured.
 * A new method called `AddCallCredentials` is available with the [gRPC client factory](xref:grpc/clientfactory). `AddCallCredentials` is a quick way to configure call credentials for a gRPC client and integrates well with dependency injection (DI).

 The following code configures the gRPC client factory to send `Authorization` metadata: